Home

 Book a free intro call →

-Sales Manager Coaching: How to Build a 1:1 and Call-Coaching Cadence
+Sales Manager Coaching: How to Build a Weekly 1:1 and Coaching Cadence

 tl;dr

 Sales manager coaching fails on cadence, not content.
+In my commercial maturity reviews, the management-owned disciplines, the recurring coaching and review that's entirely the manager's job, consistently score lowest of all: Practice comes dead last at 17%.
 97% of managers agree coaching matters; only 15% find the time.
 The fix isn't a better framework.
-It's a fixed weekly rhythm: a 30–45 minute 1:1 per rep built around one scored call, one skill, and one committed action.
-But cadence only works on a foundation of trust (Competence, Clarity, Caring, Consistency), and it can't be delegated to enablement.
-The moment managers offload coaching, the team is in trouble.
-This is how to build the cadence, why you can't force a rep to learn, and how to measure managers by the inputs they actually control.
+It's a fixed weekly rhythm, a 30 to 45 minute 1:1 per rep built around one scored call, one skill, and one committed action, on a foundation of trust, and a manager scorecard (OCKI) that holds managers accountable for the coaching inputs they actually control instead of only the quota at the end.

 NB